-- If T is one of the type parameters for which inferences are being made, S is added to the set of inferences for that type parameter. - Otherwise, if S and T are object types, then for each member M in T: - If M is a property and S contains a property N with the same name as M, inferences are made from the type of N to the type of M. - o If M is a call signature then for each call signature N in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - o If M is a construct signature then for each construct signature N in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - o If M is a string index signature and S contains a string index signature N, inferences are made from the type of N to the type of M. - o If M is a numeric index signature and S contains a numeric index signature N, inferences are made from the type of N to the type of M.
+- If T is one of the type parameters for which inferences are being made, S is added to the set of inferences for that type parameter. - Otherwise, if S and T are object types, then for each member M in T:

+- o If M is a property and S contains a property N with the same name as M, inferences are made from the type of N to the type of M. - o If M is a call signature then for each call signature N in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - o If M is a construct signature then for each construct signature N in S, N is instantiated with the Any type as an argument for each type parameter (if any) and inferences are made from parameter types in N to the corresponding parameter types in M for positions that are present in both signatures, and from the return type of N to the return type of M. - o If M is a string index signature and S contains a string index signature N, inferences are made from the type of N to the type of M. - o If M is a numeric index signature and S contains a numeric index signature N, inferences are made from the type of N to the type of M. - o If M is a numeric index signature and S contains a string index signature N, inferences are made from the type of N to the type of M.